jjeanius/sinatra_chefilicious_project/WIREFRAME.md

 •	It provides a customer the following options: logout; delete; new; show_mealkit; customers/show; customers/update

 c)	  New.rb
-•	It renders a new view that allows a customer to order a new mealkit
+•	It renders a new view that allows a customer to make a new mealkit
 •	It provides a customer the following options: logout; delete; edit; show_mealkit; customers/show; customers/update

 d)	   Show_Mealkits.rb